TimWez/Cloud-detection-with-sky-brightness/README.md

 # Cloud-detection-with-sky-brightness
 This repository contains all the code used to create the graphs in the poster and paper.

-The code for the visual graphs can be found in the folder Code for visual graphs.
+The code for the visual graphs can be found in the folder scripts for generating visual plots.
 This has a Python file with a class containing all the functions used in the other python files in this repository.
 The Python file Usage contains the code to create the graphs.

 The folder animations contains a Python file that creates an image sequence of all the data files from Washetdonker.nl for a given duration and year.
 Default this is the whole year 2023.